hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/700_scc_xv.md

 Essence of Intelligence, or be established in your real nature.
 Knower and known, meditator and the object meditated upon will then become one, and the cessation of all phenomenal superimpositions will follow.
-This is styled in the Shâstras as the transcendence of the triad or relative knowledge (Triputibheda).
+This is styled in the Shāstras as the transcendence of the triad or relative knowledge (Triputibheda).
 There is no relative or conditioned knowledge in this state.
 When the Atman is the only knower, by what means can you possibly know It?
 The Atman is Knowledge, the Atman is Intelligence, the